cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt1.md

 title: "Hello Hugo - part 1"
 date: 2022-02-03T20:19:42Z
 draft: true
-cover:
+tags: []
+params:
+    ShowShareButtons: true
+    ShowReadingTime: true

 ---

 ![hugo logo](/hugo-how-to/hugo-logo.png)
 What better way to start a blog than to talk about how I built it with the help of some great open source software!
-I won't be going into every detail - this is more of a "here's how I did" it post.

 There are many popular blogging platforms out there such as [Wordpress](https://wordpress.com/create/), [Ghost](https://ghost.org/), or [Medium](https://medium.com/).
-All really easy to use, but I thought it would be fun to create one that was based on a static site generator called [Hugo](https://gohugo.io/).
-Static sites are great for blogs because although the content is relatively basic, you can still get a lot of functionly e.g. searching, without resorting to a database to store the site content.
+They are all really easy to use, but I thought it would be fun to create a blog that was based on a static site generator called [Hugo](https://gohugo.io/).
+Static sites are great for blogs because although the content is relatively basic, you still get a lot of functionality e.g. searching posts, without needing a database to store the site content.
 So in terms of hosting, it's as simple as it gets.

 With Hugo, blog posts are created in Markdown and then converted into static HTML, CSS and JavaScript during a build process.
-The Markdown files are stored in source code repository such as [GitHub](https://github.com/) and when Markdown files are committed and pushed to the repository, an automated process such as [GitHub Actions](https://github.com/features/actions) can automatically create the static content and deploy to your hosting platform of choice.
+The Markdown files are stored in source code repository such as [GitHub](https://github.com/) and when the Markdown files are committed and pushed to the repository, an automated process such as [GitHub Actions](https://github.com/features/actions) creates the static content and deployd to your hosting platform of choice.

 So let's get started!